 **See the NIDDK publication The A1C Test and Diabetes at www.diabetes.niddk.nih.gov.

-With a range of variation of 5.7%, an FPG test result of 126 mg/dL could indicate a true FPG of anywhere from 112 to 140 mg/dL.
+With a coefficient of variation 5.7% (typical biological variation within the same person), an FPG test result of 126 mg/dL could indicate a true FPG of anywhere from ~110 to 142 mg/dL.

 ‡Adapted from Sacks DB.
 A1C versus glucose testing: a comparison.
 Diabetes Care.
 2011;34(4):518–523.

 †American Diabetes Association.
 Standards of medical care in diabetes—2011.
 Diabetes Care.
 2011;34(Supp 1):S11–S61.

 *Testing for GDM is not covered in this publication.

 In some people, a blood glucose test may indicate a diagnosis of diabetes even though an A1C test does not.

 The reverse can also occur—an A1C test may indicate a diagnosis of diabetes even though a blood glucose test does not.